appcelerator-archive/appc.mysql/README.md

 });
 ```

-To use the tests, you'll want to create a database with the following table:
+To use the tests, you'll want to create a database with the following tables:

 ```
 CREATE TABLE post
+(
+	id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, title VARCHAR(255),
+	content VARCHAR(255)
+);
+CREATE TABLE super_post
 (
 	id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, title VARCHAR(255),